Third Party Maintenance Providers: Top 10 Benefits

-There are many benefits of TPM vs OEM vendor support which we will go through in more detail, however if this is the route you decide to take, make sure you check that your provider adequately covers all of these areas.
+There are many benefits of TPM providers vs OEM support which we will go through in more detail, however if this is the route you decide to take, make sure you check that your provider adequately covers all of these areas.
 A good, reliable TPM will maximise the return on your IT investment which is achieved through all of these key top 10 benefits.

 1. Multi-Vendor Specialist Engineers & In-house Facilities

-First and foremost, having a TPM on board will provide you with highly qualified and experienced multi-vendor engineers who are trained and certified across multiple Tier 1 vendor brands.
-This expertise is extremely beneficial, unlike OEM support that can only solve specific problems to a singular brand, TPM support gives you access to a much wider skill set and pool of technicians.
+First and foremost, having a TPM provider on board will provide you with highly qualified and experienced multi-vendor engineers who are trained and certified across multiple Tier 1 vendor brands.
+This expertise is extremely beneficial, unlike OEM support that can only solve specific problems to a singular brand, TPM provider support gives you access to a much wider skill set and pool of technicians.
 Therefore, providing extensive support to maintain any IT hardware irrespective of the vendor.
 A third party maintenance provider may also have an in-house data center for testing and remote monitoring as well as extensive workshop facilities for refurbishing technology.
 Therefore, giving you quick access to updates, upgrades and patches through remote monitoring.

 2. Single Point of Contact (SPOC)

-Another important factor to consider is that a TPM will bring your business a single point of contact (SPOC) for all your IT infrastructure requirements.
+Another important factor to consider is that a TPM provider will bring your business a single point of contact (SPOC) for all your IT infrastructure requirements.
 OEM support will usually mean that you have multiple vendors and multiple contracts to manage.
 However, a TPM will offer one point of contact with a simplified contract to manage all your equipment.

 3. Customer Service

-Excellent customer service and a dedicated 24/7/365 support Helpdesk will provide you will a stress free solution when a technical crisis breaks out.
+Excellent customer service and a dedicated 24/7/365 support Helpdesk will provide you with a stress free solution when a technical crisis breaks out.
 A variety of ways to contact support should be available such as email, phone, web chat and/or an online customer portal.
-A reliable TPM will have a good sized technical helpdesk team who are experienced and customer focused with a stringent incident response procedure right from the moment an issue is reported through to resolution.
+A reliable TPM provider will have a good sized technical helpdesk team who are experienced and customer focused with a stringent incident response procedure right from the moment an issue is reported through to resolution.
 TPMs will often prove to have a clearer and quicker process for communications, keeping the customer in the loop every step of the way.
 You can check if a TPM is reliable by reviewing their service delivery statistics.
 Transparency is key and they should be open about their KPIs such as first time fix rates, SLA rates, average response times and CSAT scores.